matteoWorks/SimplePortfolioWebsite/README.md

 ### Website Variables Definition <a name = "websiteVariablesDefinition"></a>

-The website variables that need to be modified are the ones regarding the homepage URL and the website title/name. \
+The website variables that need to be modified are the ones related the homepage URL and the website title/name. \
-These variables are found in the "_portfolio-website/package.json_", "_portfolio-website/public/favicon.ico_", "_portoflio-website/public/index.html_" and "_portfolio-website/public/manifest.json_" files:
+These variables are found and can be edited in the "_portfolio-website/package.json_", "_portfolio-website/public/favicon.ico_", "_portoflio-website/public/index.html_" and "_portfolio-website/public/manifest.json_" files:

 - _portfolio-website/package.json_ (lines 1 to 3):
 ```json